Vortrag (2000) beim Seminar der

 Naturally, Hans von Bülow did not remain unknown to

-he sent him his "Geburt der Tragödie" (in 1872).
-After a
+thus he sent him his "Geburt der Tragödie" (in 1872).
+After

-against Wagner's wishes, conducted Tristan und Isolde.
+II and against Wagner's wishes, conducted Tristan und

-Nietzsche took this opportunity to present to Hans von Bülow
+art in my life."
+Nietzsche took this opportunity to

-his Manfred Meditation for an evaluation.
-In a written
+an evaluation.
+In a written address that was full of

-address that was full of self-irony, he called his music
+self-irony, he called his music "doubtful", even "awful".

 However, this self-qualification did not prevent von Bülow